CHI-90001 - Chinese (Mandarin) 1

 None

 This module is designed for students with no prior knowledge of Chinese.
-It will develop basic communication skills in everyday situations such as: meeting someone for the first time; learning about Chinese names and meanings; talking about countries and nationalities; identifying people's occupations and information about family members; understanding information about people's appearance; and online profiles including their likes and dislikes.
-The module aims to provide students with the very basics of spoken Mandarin and with recognition skills of written Chinese characters.
-Students will also be introduced to some aspects of Chinese culture.
+It will develop basic communication skills in everyday situations such as meeting someone for the first time, talking about family, shopping and messaging apps.
+The module aims to provide you with a foundation in spoken Mandarin and basic recognition of written Chinese characters.
+You will also be introduced to some aspects of Chinese culture.

 Aims

-This module is designed for those with no prior knowledge of Chinese.
-It aims to equip learners with basic oral and written communication skills in Chinese.
-Students will also be introduced to some aspects of Chinese culture.
+This module is designed for students with no prior knowledge of Chinese.
+It aims to equip them with basic language skills and introduce key aspects of the culture.
+Students will be introduced to Chinese characters.
+The module also fosters awareness of general language learning strategies.

 Intended Learning Outcomes